coq/coq/doc/sphinx/language/core/inductive.rst

 at the computational level it implements a generic operator for doing primitive recursion over the structure.

 But this operator is rather tedious to implement and use.
-We choose in this version of Coq to factorize the operator for primitive recursion into two more primitive operations as was first suggested by Th.
+We choose to factorize the operator for primitive recursion into two more primitive operations as was first suggested by Th.
 Coquand in :cite:`Coq92`.
 One is the definition by pattern matching.
 The second one is a definition by guarded fixpoints.